lpantano/seqcluster/doc/source/getting_started.rst

     chr1    157783  157886  snRNA   0       -

 Strongly recommend gtf format.
 Bed annotation is deprecated.
+Go `here <http://seqcluster.readthedocs.org/installation.html#data>`_ to know how to download data from hg19 and mm10.

 Example of a gtf file for annotation (the **third** column should be the name of the feature and the value after `gene name` attribute is the specific annotation):